realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/01_chapter.md

 The architecture has three layers, each serving a different purpose.

-**Databricks Lakebase** is the operational layer.
-It's a fully managed Postgres database, hosted inside Databricks, that accepts the high-frequency position writes from our vehicle simulator.
-Every two seconds, ten vehicles each write their current coordinates to a `vehicle_positions` table.
-Lakebase handles this with standard `psycopg2` connectivity, foreign key constraints and BIGSERIAL auto-increment IDs.
-The token-based authentication enforces a natural session boundary, as the system runs for an hour at a time, which is the right behavior for a demo.

 **Neo4j Aura** is the graph layer.
 It holds the road network for Merton -- 3,203 intersections and 7,276 road segments loaded from OpenStreetMap via the OSMnx library.
-Neo4j answers the questions that a relational database handles with difficulty:
+Aura answers the questions that a relational database handles with difficulty:

 - What's the shortest path between two points along drivable roads?
 - Which zones border which other zones?